MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 The functions that return a value return either:

 - A reference to the `basic_string` that contains the original string plus the new characters.
-- If there is a individual character insertions, an iterator at the position of the inserted characters.
+- An iterator at the start of the inserted character(s).

 ### Example